nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can request for a possible suggested schedule to work on your assignments so that you will not be required to manually plan a time.

-You can schedule an assignment by specifying the assignment `INDEX` as shown in your assignment list, the expected hours to finish the assignment and the period of time you want to work on the assignment.
+You can schedule an assignment by specifying the assignment `INDEX` as shown in your Assignment List, the expected hours to finish the assignment and the period of time you want to work on the assignment.

 The suggested schedule with start time and end time will be displayed in the assignment card (Highlighted